 The Investment Advisers Act of 1940

-To avoid unforeseen securities law concerns in the event that an investment must be redeployed to maintain its at-risk status, new commercial enterprises should take this possibility into consideration while structuring the original securities offering.
+To avoid unforeseen securities law concerns if an investment must be redeployed to maintain its at-risk status, NCE should consider this possibility while structuring the original securities offering.
 One strategy is to grant the general partner or managing member leeway through the original offering document by including only general parameters for the use of the investment and providing that actor the right to determine how repaid funds will be redeployed without the need for an investor vote, which would allow the SEC to consider the redeployment a new investment decision.

 Regional centers may also be able to take advantage of exemptions under the three acts outlined above, but continued exemption is conditional upon the same requirements being met at the time of the redeployment.
 In some cases, as with a Regulation S exemption, this would be unlikely.
 Regional centers and investors alike must therefore carefully consider the structure of a loan to ensure the possibility of redeployment is accounted for in any cases where an exemption is sought for the original investment.